dmlc/dgl/tools/README.md

 ### Requirement

-Partition algorithms produce one configuration file and multiple data folders, and each data folder corresponds to a partition. **This tool requires not only access to the specified configuration file in input, but also the graph data named *graph.dgl* under the folder of the first partition.** They can be local files or shared files among network, if you follow this [official tutorial](https://docs.dgl.ai/en/latest/tutorials/dist/1_node_classification.html#sphx-glr-tutorials-dist-1-node-classification-py) for distributed training, you don't need to care about this as all files are shared by every participant through NFS.
+Partition algorithms produce one configuration file and multiple data folders, and each data folder corresponds to a partition. **This tool needs to read from the partition configuration file (specified by the commandline argument) *and* the graph structure data (storedin the `graph.dgl` under the data folder) of the first partition.** They can be local files or shared files among network, if you follow this [official tutorial](https://docs.dgl.ai/en/latest/tutorials/dist/1_node_classification.html#sphx-glr-tutorials-dist-1-node-classification-py) for distributed training, you don't need to care about this as all files are shared by every participant through NFS.

-**For example, your folder should look like this:**
+**For example, below is a typical data folder expected by this tool:**
 ```
 data_root_dir/
 |-- graph_name.json    # specified by part_config